#1 New Release in Alcoholism and Christian Self-Help ─ Memoir and Portrait of a Family at Its Worst and Best

 Some memoirs shock.
 Some entertain.
 Some take us places we’re afraid to go.
 A rare few move us.
 Once in a blue moon, a book does it all.
 This is Risking the Rapids.

-Alcoholic father, mean mother, Catholic guilt: WCCO-TV personality Don O’Brien was well-known in the Twin Cities and throughout much of Minnesota.
-Whether forecasting weather and trading wisecracks with the anchor on the nightly news, pitching for sponsors Montgomery Ward and King Koil Mattresses, or hosting a Saturday night movie, he was a man people trusted.
-(For one thing, he’d warn them if the movie they were about to watch was a dud.
-“Go to bed,” he’d say.)
+Alcoholic father, mean mother, Catholic guilt.
+WCCO-TV personality Don O’Brien was well-known in the Twin Cities and in Minnesota.
+Whether forecasting weather and trading wisecracks with the anchor on the nightly news, pitching for sponsors, or hosting a Saturday night movie, he was a man people trusted.
 In private, Don O’Brien’s family life was a far cry from what his fans saw on TV.
 Little by little we see the corrosion: nightly martinis shared with his wife Betty, an undemonstrative and icy-hearted mother.
 The neglect.
 The poisoning of self-esteem.
 The rigidity demanded by the Catholic church.
 Competition.
 Cruelty.
 All packed into ordinary days and nights as a sensitive girl comes of age.

 Anxiety and danger.
 The children vary in their response to the profound anxiety sown in the offspring of alcoholics.
 One brother bites his fingers to gangrene.
 One relentlessly bullies the author, who begins overeating compulsively.
 One severs all ties with the family.
 Danger mounts as well on the Montana raft trip, when unusual river conditions swell and speed the waters.
 Both stories build with escalating intensity to excruciating climaxes.